 She steps around him and leans into his chest, closing her eyes to take in a whiff of the candy's aromatic scent.
-Her eyes open wide, and she grins.
+Her eyes open wide and she grins.
 She clasps her hands together and waves her own bag of chocolates in front of her face, licking her lips.

 "Oooh, it looks yummy!
 Can I have some, please?"

 "You're supposed to be polite on a first date, Malfoy."

+"Then shouldn't you call me Draco?"
+His lips twitch upwards into a cheeky grin, and she rolls her eyes at him, far from placated.
 "Tell you what," he bargains, pointing to her bag of sweets.
 "I'll give you my candy floss for your last chocolate frog."

 She looks up at him, wide-eyed, shocked that he has used her first name.
-"Y-Yes?"
+"Y-yes?"

 He leans down and plants a tender kiss just below her ear, sending shivers down her spine, making her melt into his side.